-2. Don't use the free products
+2. Don't use all the complimentary products

-3. Invest in at least ONE good product
+3. Take at least one great product

 6 Tips for Maintaining Healthy Hair While Travelling #travelling #backpacking

 Brushing doesn't seem like it's important to hair health, but it can actually cause a lot of damage if you leave your hair scruffy.

 Tangled hair is more prone to breakage because knots rough up the cuticle and create weak points.
 It's also important to comb all the way from the scalp to the ends to ensure all the little knots are gone.
 You can start with the bottom section first and work your way up if you have a lot of tangles to get through.

 If you don't want your locks going frizzy with brushing dry hair, use a wide-toothed comb in the shower while you've got either conditioner or a hair mask in.
 Then rinse and dry as usual.

 Just as you would with your skin, you need to protect your hair from the sun so it doesn't overheat and burn.
 Yep, that is possible.